 For clarity: it is not allowed to sail through the Soten channel (chart).

 All decisions regarding the event (program, course, start procedure, classes, right to start, seaworthiness of boats, protests, disqualification, etc) is made by a committee consisting of at least 3 people from the organizers/advisors.

 We will divide the fleet, and start times, according to LOA.
 Below is an example, but this can be changed to achieve 3-5 starts with 10-15 boats in each.

 Mini = Monohulls from 18.00 to 25.00 feet

 Small = Monohulls from 25.01 to 30.00

 All skippers that finishes the race before 12:00 on Sunday June 16th (and are not disqualified) will be awarded a shirt.

 The start will be located on Marstrand fjord, outside ”Skallens” lighthouse and will be marked with two orange flags.
-First start will be at 10.00 and then one hour between each class.
+First start will be at 10.00 and then 30 minutes between each class.
 The starts will be normal 5 minutes starts and the classflagg will be the Marstrands Sailing association (MSS) flag for all classes.